By Aviva Patz

 Stress Management for Migraines and Headaches

-It may be helpful to incorporate a regular practice of relaxation into a health-promoting lifestyle (getting enough sleep and eating a healthy diet, for example).
+It may be helpful to incorporate a regular practice of relaxation into a health-promoting lifestyle (getting enough sleep and eating a healthy diet are examples of such a lifestyle).

-Biofeedback and relaxation training can be obtained at the psychology and psychiatry departments of many medical centers.
+Biofeedback and relaxation training can be obtained at the psychology, psychiatry, and integrative medicine departments of many medical centers.

 Acupuncture for Migraines and Headaches